Home » Nations » Canada » Governors-General » Hnatyshyn, Ramon

 Chronology: 14 Dec 1989, appointed by Commission under the Great Seal of Canada [1]

-29 Jan 1990, oath of allegiance, oath of office and oath of Keeper of the Great Seal of Canada taken, Senate Chamber, Parliament Buildings, Ottawa, Ontario [2]
+29 Jan 1990, took an oath of allegiance and an oath of office as Governor-General and Commander-in-Chief of Canada, public ceremony, Senate Chamber, Parliament Buildings, Ottawa, Ontario [1][2]

-8 Feb 1995, termination of appointment with the installation of a successor [3]
+8 Feb 1995, appointment superseded by the Commission of a successor effective on taking the prescribed oaths [3][4]

 Names/titles: Also known as Ray Hnatyshyn